hacker-as-a-company/manifesto/COMMUNITY_GUIDELINES.md

 - You choose **when** you work
 - You choose **how** you contribute
 - You move at your own rhythm
-- You follow your curiosity — your strongest engine
+- You follow your curiosity, your strongest engine

 Freedom only exists because **ethics and responsibility** protect it.